Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Bouncing Balls and Falling Toast.md

 So can we see this effect anywhere else?
 You might expect to see balls bouncing in this way when they roll towards the cushion in a game of snooker.
 In fact, you won't see this at all because the cushions are specially designed so that the ball won't jump when it bounces back.
 The cushions are angled so that the point of contact between the ball and the cushion is not exactly half way up the ball (as when it hits a vertical wall), but higher up on the ball's surface.
 This gives a downwards force.

 ### How to do the experiment (part II)
 Bounce the ball under a table so that it comes up and hits the table, and, due to its spin, returns to you by bouncing back out (c.f.
 Lampard's 2010 World Cup no-goal which hit the crossbar and bounced back and out of the goal due to this effect).
 Note that it enters without spin, picks up spin in the direction it enters and this then reverses on the underside of the table and remains in this direction.
+(A live video and a simulation of this is also on Hugh Hunt's website)

 The ball also returns very close to its entry path, compare this to what a light particle would do.
 Is this an issue with the particle theory of light?
 Only if we assume that bouncy balls act like particles, in fact they don't and it's not an issue.
 We assume light particles are massless and have no physical size which defo isn't true of the ball.

 ### How to do the experiment (part III)
 Make sure the book is together with an elastic band and says butter on one side.